All Episodes

 In South Carolina, Bill Clinton treated his wife's quest like it was just an afterthought and perhaps even a threat to his own legacy.

-And after all the messes that she's cleaned up and after all the humiliations she has suffered, after all the laundry she has done, after raising Chelsea, after consorting with unsavory characters, after going to work to become the family breadwinner, he stands behind her last night looking bored.
+And after all the messes that she's cleaned up and after all the humiliation she has suffered, after all the laundry she has done, after raising Chelsea, after consorting with unsavory characters, after going to work to become the family breadwinner, he stands behind her last night looking bored.

-Instead, the golden boy, the dweeb, the good-looking GQ guy that shows up in the office and gets your promotion, mumbles a few lame excuses, and everything's forgiven.
+Instead, the golden boy, the dweeb, the good-looking GQ guy that shows up in the office and gets your promotion, mumbles a few lame excuses and everything's forgiven.

 This guy doesn't know anything about anything.